10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 * Ensure that there is a well-thought out caching strategy in place.
 * Use `<link rel="preconnect">` and `<link rel="dns-prefetch">` for assets that originate at third-party domains.
 * Ensure that scripts and styles are carefully audited to ensure that there are no render-blocking patterns in order to improve First Contentful Paint, which will consequently improve Largest Contentful Paint.
 * Ensure that your CSS bundles are minified (see [Task Runners](https://10up.github.io/Engineering-Best-Practices/tools/#task-runners)) and deferred if the CSS rules do not apply above the fold.
-You can also use Chromes "Coverage" tab to identify just how much of your CSS bundle is being utilized on the page.
+You can also use Chrome's "Coverage" tab to identify just how much of your CSS bundle is being utilized on the page.
 * Ensure that your JS bundles are minified, compressed and if the functionality is not required above-the-fold, lazy-loaded.

 The time it takes the browser to fetch resources like images or videos can also have an effect on LCP: